Arabella Mansfield: Early life and education

-Belle Aurelia Babb (known as Belle) was born in 1846 on a family farm in Benton Township, Des Moines County, Iowa, as the second child to Mary (Moyer) (1820–1895) and Miles Babb.
+Arabella Aurelia Babb (known as Belle) was born in 1846 on a family farm in Benton Township, Des Moines County, Iowa, as the second child to Mary (Moyer) (1820–1895) and Miles Babb.
 Her elder brother, Washington Irving Babb, born in 1844 and named after the prominent New York author, was her lifelong friend.
 While Belle was young, her father left for California, April 10, 1850, on the Flint River Company wagon train.
 Prior to his departure he signed a will making provisions for the educations of his children.
 Miles became superintendent of the Bay State Mining Company and was killed in the collapse of a mining tunnel at the Mameluke Hill mine in El Dorado County, California, December 23, 1852.

 Mary Babb moved with their two children to Mt.
 Pleasant, Iowa, where they attended local schools.
 (Clara Foltz, the first woman lawyer to be accepted to the bar on the West Coast, also grew up in Mount Pleasant around this time.)

 In 1862, Babb started her studies at Iowa Wesleyan College in Mount Pleasant.
 There she began using the name Arabella (previously, she had gone by her given name of Belle).
 As many men were leaving to fight in the American Civil War, universities were admitting more women students and hiring them as teachers.
 Arabella Babb graduated in three years as valedictorian; her brother Washington Babb was salutatorian in the same class.